marktoujiline/notes/scala/sbt.md

 ## Configuration
 `/usr/local/etc/sbtopts` sets global sbt configs.
+* Overrides project level build.properties

 ## Version
 2 significant versions, 0.13.x and 1.x.x.
 0.13 is no longer supported.

 Scala version of sbt is orthogonal to Scala version of project.
 Sbt Scala set in `project/build.properties` with `sbt.version`.
 It automatically downloads the version if necessary.
 Since sbt is written in Scala, it needs it's own compiler.

+All sbt plugins used must support your version of sbt.

 ### 0.13.x
 - Java 1.6